-When a person prays, he or she must ask and seek for those things that are right before God, and pray in the name of Jesus.
-When one prays with this desire in heart, the Holy Ghost will lead his or her prayer and cause the person to pray in the manner Jesus instructed.
-Without the Holy Ghost's direction, prayer will not be fervent or effectual.
+When a person prays, he or she must ask and seek for things that are right before God, praying in the name of Jesus.
+When one prays with this desire in heart, the Holy Ghost leads the prayer and guides the person to pray as Jesus instructed.
+Without the Holy Ghost's direction, prayer cannot be fervent or effectual.

-One should pray because Jesus instructed to and emphasized it in His life and teachings.
+One should pray because Jesus instructs to and exemplifies it in His life.
 There really is no better reason to pray than this.
-One prays to know the will of God personally, to seek opportunities to lead others to the Lord, or to prosper and have his or her needs met.
+Reasons to pray are to know the will of God personally, to seek opportunities to lead others to the Lord, or to prosper and have his or her needs met.

-God wants a person to experience the blessing of seeing prayers answered, such as witnessing a loved one receiving salvation, perhaps a divine healing, or a wonderful provision.
-But one first must ask.
+God desires a person to experience the blessing of seeing prayers answered, such as witnessing a loved one receiving salvation, perhaps a divine healing, or a wonderful provision.
+But one must first ask.
 Jehoshaphat, after praying to God for deliverance, sent out singers before the army to sing praises to God.
-They sang while their enemies attacked each another (2 Chronicles 20:20-25).
+They sang while their enemies attacked each other (2 Chronicles 20:20-25).
 Jehoshaphat understood what it meant to present his petition to God with thanksgiving.